-A direct measure is an assessment of students’ performances or work products (by faculty or other professionals) that provides demonstrated evidence of student learning on skills and knowledge identified in program-level student learning outcomes (SLOs).
+A direct measure is an assessment (by faculty or other professionals) of student work products or performances that provides demonstrated evidence of program-level SLOs (i.e., skills and knowledge).
 In this way, direct measures reveal what students have learned and to what extent.
 A direct measure may be designed to assess each individual student or major in the program, or a direct measure may investigate the performance of a representative sample of students, as fits the program size and context.
 Regardless of the approach, direct measures can help programs gain insight into the achievement of program-level SLOs and the effectiveness of the curriculum.

 Types of Direct Measures

 Direct measures come in many forms and may vary to best meet the needs of the program.
 WSU encourages programs to choose measures that provide useful information to their faculty and fit with disciplinary expectations.
 Data from direct measures may be quantitative (numeric) or qualitative (textual).
 See Assessment Data Analysis for more information about quantitative and qualitative data.